 48 Redchurch St, London E2 7DP – Photo © T2.

 Shoreditch is a heaven for concept boutiques: Bloom Perfumery showcases outstanding and luxury perfume talent from around the world.
 They also have candles, eco-lux bath and body products.

 4 Hanbury St, London E1 6QR – Photo © Bloom Perfumery.

 Old Spitalfields Market

-A covered market full of antiques and stalls which are selling vintage dresses and handmade jewelry.
-It also houses a selection of casual dining restaurants and nice pop up stores.
+A covered market full of antiques and stalls which are selling vintage dresses and handmade jewellery.
+It also houses a selection of casual dining restaurants and nice pop-up stores.

 Horner Square, Spitalfields, London E1 6EW – Photo © Old Spitalfields Market